-SCEPA awards up to three, three-year fellowships within our Retirement Equity Lab (ReLab) focusing on the political economy of aging.
-Fellowships are awarded to outstanding scholars who want to pursue their PhD in economics focusing on issues of older workers in the labor force and retirement.
+SCEPA awards up to three, three-year fellowships within focusing on the political economy of aging.
+Fellowships are awarded to outstanding scholars who want to pursue their PhD in economics focusing on issues of older workers, precariat labor, wealth accumulation, and retirement.

 SCEPA produces mission-oriented research conducted under the gold standards of academic research and supervised by our faculty director Professor Teresa Ghilarducci.
-Our fellows learn how to use the core economic household surveys as well as a number of restricted administrative datasets, including ACS, CPS, HRS, SCF, and SIPP.
+Our fellows learn how to use the core economic household surveys including ACS, CPS, HRS, SCF, and SIPP, as well as a number of restricted administrative datasets.
 Fellows use the data to conduct state-of-the-art empirical research, write, and publish in the top academic journals.
 Fellows present their research at prestigious academic conferences, including AEA, APPAM, EEA, LERA, and NETSPAR, among others.

 Collaborative and Supportive Environment